 Since we had to work in phases on each, I will share as we went with our repurposed side table, and then show it all to you at the end.
 I hope you don’t get lost. haha.
 First, we started with the table top.
 It had pre-drilled holes, so Mr. O finished the holes all the way through with my drill.

 We also measured, marked, and drilled for a couple of handles.
 Once the holes were drilled, we grabbed a set of wooden knobs from my stash and put them on the bottom.
-To make it unified, he used Dixie Belle paint in Dropcloth.
-I love DB products because they are non-toxic, natural paints that I can let my children use.
+To make it unified, he used a soft white paint.
 Oh, and if you haven’t guessed yet, we’re turning the top into a footed serving tray.

 And of course, what’s a big brother supposed to do when little sister wants to join in the fun too?